 Because Adobe Flash will be completely phased out by the end of 2020, many web browsers are putting barriers in place that discourage its use.
-The following iCivics games do not use Flash and are available through the Unity platform: NewsFeed Defenders, Win the White House, Counties Work, Do I Have a Right?, Executive Command, Immigration Nation, Race to Ratify, and Cast Your Vote.
+The following iCivics games do not use Flash and are available through the Unity platform: NewsFeed Defenders, Win the White House, Counties Work, Do I Have a Right?, Executive Command, Immigration Nation, Race to Ratify, Cast Your Vote, Branches of Power, and Court Quest.
 At the end of this tutorial, you'll find a list of iCivics games that are currently using Flash.
 We are working hard to get the rest of our games to the Unity platform by the time Flash is gone.

 To quickly enable Flash, choose one of the methods below: